erickleclerc/Moto-Manual-1/README.md

 > Here is a brief of the implemented training features:

 * Main Menu
-  - [x] Preview of the rideable motorycle
+  - [x] Preview of the rideable motorcycle
   - [x] Entering the game
   - [x] Selecting to begin or exit using Raycasting